-The cost of death and TPD insurance is based on several factors:
+The cost of your cover is based on several factors:

 - your age

 - your cover type and amount

 - your insurance category

 - any premium loadings the insurer applies.

 For IP cover, your waiting period and your benefit period are also taken into account.